The Oklahoma Teaching and Certification Resource

 Oklahoma Teacher Testing Requirements

-Candidates for Oklahoma teaching certification must take and pass three assessments administered by the Oklahoma Commission for Teacher Preparation (OCTP): the Oklahoma General Education Test (OGET), the Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE).
+Candidates for Oklahoma teacher certification must take and pass three assessments administered by the Oklahoma Commission for Teacher Preparation (OCTP): the Oklahoma General Education Test (OGET), the Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE).
 These tests are designed to assess the candidates’ propensity for higher order thinking skills, basic knowledge in areas such as the sciences and liberal arts, expert subject-area knowledge, and competency in the areas of effective teaching and learning principles.
 Oklahoma does not accept Praxis scores in lieu of its own examinations for traditional pathway candidates.